Montevideo

 Hotel Klee Budget

-A simple, central three-star near Plaza Cagancha: renovated rooms, wise rates and buses in every direction.
+A simple, central three-star near Plaza Cagancha: renovated rooms, sensible rates, buses in every direction.

 Check availability